project-akri/akri/docs/end-to-end-demo.md

     echo "--allow-privileged=true" >> /var/snap/microk8s/current/args/kube-apiserver
     microk8s.stop
     microk8s.start
     ```
-1. Since MicroK8s by default does not have a node with the label `node-role.kubernetes.io/master=`, add the label to the control plane node so the controller gets scheduled.
-    ```sh
-    kubectl label node ${HOSTNAME,,} node-role.kubernetes.io/master= --overwrite=true
-    ```
 1. Akri depends on crictl to track some Pod information.
 MicroK8s does not install crictl locally, so crictl must be installed and the Akri Helm chart needs to be configured with the crictl path and MicroK8s containerd socket.
     ```sh